hughthorn/dogwalker_example/README.md

 <% include ../../partials/end %>

-This is a snippet from my form edit ejs file (for update) that I
+This is a snippet from my form edit ejs file (for update) that I was able to figure out on my own, using the Harry Potter homework as a reference.

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.